 2006: Milan Williams, U.S. keyboard player who was a founding member of the popular soul-funk band the Commodores, dies of cancer at 58.

-Sanford's career began with a small but powerful role in the award-winning 1967 drama "Guess Who's Coming to Dinner."
-Co-starring with Sidney Poitier, Katharine Hepburn, and Spencer Tracy, Sanford played a maid – a role that, in another movie, might feel like a disappointing example of typecasting.
-But in this civil rights-era examination of prejudice and interracial relationships, Sanford's Tillie became much more than the stereotypical black maid of yore.
-She was a crucial piece of the movie's puzzle, examining the relationship from a very different viewpoint from that of her employers.
-Read more
+In 1967 she played a small but powerful role in the award-winning drama “Guess Who’s Coming to Dinner.”
+Co-starring with Sidney Poitier, Katharine Hepburn, and Spencer Tracy, Sanford played a maid—a role that, in another movie, might feel like a disappointing example of typecasting.
+But in this civil rights-era examination of prejudice and interracial relationships, Sanford’s Tillie became much more than the stereotypical Black maid of yore.
+She was a crucial piece of the movie’s puzzle, examining the relationship from a very different viewpoint from that of her employers.

 2002: Rod Steiger, U.S. actor whose movie appearances included “On the Waterfront,” “Doctor Zhivago,” and “In the Heat of the Night,” dies of pneumonia and tumor surgery complications at 77.